© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall vallum between Drawdykes Castle and Whiteclosegate in wall mile 64 is a scheduled monument protected by Historic England under reference 1017944.
 View the official record →

-Hadrian's Wall vallum between Drawdykes Castle and Whiteclosegate is a substantial earthwork forming part of the defensive system constructed under the Roman emperor Hadrian in the second century AD.
+Hadrian's Wall vallum between Drawdykes Castle and Whiteclosegate is a section of the defensive earthwork that runs parallel to the Roman frontier wall itself, constructed during the second century AD under the reign of Emperor Hadrian.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017944.

 Hadrian's Wall vallum between Drawdykes Castle and Whiteclosegate in wall mile 64 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017944.